hl7-eu/cancer-common/input/pagecontent/conceptualmodel.md

 For definition of Concepts (also know as Entities), Attributes and Relationship, please  see.

-Figure 3 presents the draft on which we are working in a non-formal way, easily understandable also by clinicians, doctors and researchers.
+The Figure below presents the draft on which we are working in a non-formal way, easily understandable also by clinicians, doctors and researchers.

 In details: